-HS578T cells are a type of human breast cancer cell line that was originally isolated from the pleural effusion of a 44-year-old woman with metastatic breast cancer.
-These cells are triple-negative, meaning they lack the expression of the estrogen receptor, progesterone receptor, and HER2 protein.
+HS578T cell line (human breast cancer cells) was originally isolated from female patient with metastatic breast cancer.
+These cells are triple-negative – they lack the expression of the estrogen receptor, progesterone receptor, and HER2 protein.
 HS578T cells are commonly used in biomedical research to study breast cancer biology, metastasis, drug resistance, and the development of new therapies.
-They are known to be highly invasive and metastatic, making them a valuable tool for studying the mechanisms of breast cancer progression and identifying potential targets for therapeutic intervention.
+HS-578 cells are known to be highly invasive and metastatic, making them a valuable tool for studying the mechanisms of breast cancer progression and identifying potential targets for therapeutic intervention.
+Breast cancer remains the second primary cause of cancer deaths in females as well as the most commonly diagnosed malignancy in women.
+Well-characterized breast cancer cell lines have proven to be essential tools for investigating the biological characteristics of carcinomas.
+Preclinical studies of the Hs578T mouse xenograft model are invaluable in examining cellular response to therapeutic drugs and vital for patients with advanced stage disease.

 Download Altogen Labs Hs578 Xenograft Model PowerPoint Presentation: